 More advanced offerings can have anywhere from three or more different lighting modes to choose when you want to change up the lighting pattern.
 Consider some of the following lighting modes available in the mid-range and upper-end models, which can prove useful on a run.

-- Low lighting mode: This is the most conservative lighting setting, which will allow you to get the most out of your batteries, but may not be the ideal lighting in every situation.
-It can serve will to see the trail in front of you, but it may limit visibility at a distance.
+- Low lighting mode – This is the most conservative lighting setting, which will allow you to get the most out of your batteries, but may not be the ideal lighting in every situation.
+It can serve well to see the trail in front of you, but it may limit visibility at a distance.

-- Middle or Mid-Lighting Mode: A nice halfway point or compromise between low and maximum lighting: This choice allows you to conserve some battery energy will getting the greater visibility you need during darkened runs.
+- Middle or Mid-Lighting Mode – A nice halfway point or compromise between low and maximum lighting: This choice, allows you to conserve some battery energy while getting the greater visibility you need during darkened runs.